Help for Households

 Household Support Fund

-Funded by the Department of Work and Pension the Household Support Fund was introduced in October 2021, in order to support those most in at last winter, the first phase of the scheme ended on 31 March 2022.
+Funded by the Department for Work and Pensions the Household Support Fund was introduced in October 2021, in order to support those most in need last winter, the first phase of the scheme ended on 31 March 2022.
 The second round of the fund ran until September 2022 and the third round ran until March 2023.

 On 17 November 2022 in the Autumn Statement the Chancellor announced, as part of several measures to provide help with global inflationary challenges and the significantly rising cost of living, that the Household Support Fund (HSF4) would be extended from 1 April 2023 to 31 March 2024 with a further £842m of funding.
 The fund is distributed to Unitary and County Councils.
 The Department for Work and Pensions has recently confirmed that Lancashire County Council (LCC) will be given £9.6 million to support those most in need to help with significantly rising living costs.
 Lancashire County Council (LCC) have distributed a proportion of this funding to District Councils.
 LCC have confirmed that Ribble Valley will receive £240,000.